-- opportunities given to the children to spend time with their teacher before starting school; - offering parents regular opportunities to talk about their child's progress in our foundation class; - Completing an e-learning journal which is shared with parents on a regular basis, giving them the opportunity to comment upon their child's learning. - encouraging parents to talk to the child's teacher if there are any concerns; - having flexible admission arrangements (where required), and allowing time to discuss each child's circumstances; - arranging for children to have a phased entry into Nursery. - providing various activities that involve parents, i.e. regular communication with home through the child's school diary, and inviting parents to curriculum evenings, in order to discuss the kind of work that the children are undertaking. - 8.2 There is a formal meeting for parents twice a year, at which the parents discuss the child's progress in private with the teacher.
+- We believe that all parents have an important role to play in the education of their child.
+We therefore recognise the role that parents have played, and their future role, in educating the children.
+We do this through: - meeting both the parents and child on an informal level during home visits before the child begins school - meeting with new Early Years parents. - opportunities given to the children to spend time with their teacher and peers before starting school; - offering parents regular opportunities to talk about their child's progress in our foundation class; - Completing an e-learning journal which is automatically shared with parents, giving them the opportunity to offer feedback and home observations. - encouraging parents to talk to the child's teacher if there are any concerns; - having flexible admission arrangements (where required), and allowing time to discuss each child's circumstances; - arranging for children to have a phased entry into Nursery. - providing various activities that involve parents, i.e. stay and play sessions, transition evenings. - There is a formal meeting for parents twice a year, at which the parents discuss the child's progress in private with the teacher.
 Parents receive target setting reports and a final report on their child's attainment and progress at the end of each school year.